Corinne From ‘The Bachelor’ Has Made Music Videos, And… Well, See For Yourself [Video]

 Corinne appears beginning at around 1:49, but if you can’t see her (or don’t want to watch the video), here’s a screenshot.

-Funnily enough, fans of social media have pointed out that Corinne appears to be “napping” in the video – one of her favorite things to do!
+Funnily enough, fans of social media have pointed out that Corinne appears to be “napping” in the video, After all, it is one of her favorite things to do!

 Proof that Corinne does in fact love naps, while appearing in Juicy J/3-6 Mafia Zip & a Double Cup video in 2011. #teamcorinne pic.twitter.com/zFBtcRI02X